mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 when they are in the employ of Spinward Salvage.

 It is the enemies the characters have gained that will be an issue however.
-Salvage Factors staff are now even more implacable enemies of the characters and Spinward Salvage staff, and any meeting between them will usu- ally result in some kind of violence.
+Salvage Factors staff are now even more implacable enemies of the characters and Spinward Salvage staff, and any meeting between them will usu-ally result in some kind of violence.
 LSP staff in Regina subsector now become enemies of the characters, and this may become an issue outside of Regina subsector over time.

 Two weeks after the meeting with the Scout Service, the Spinward Salvage compound on Efate is attacked by mortars.
 There is some damage to a hanger and no injuries, but it serves as a reminder that the cold war between Spinward Salvage and Salvage Factors is about to get much hotter.
-It is also learnt that the informant on Feri “com- mitted suicide” - a police investigation is underway, but it shows what a high stakes game corporate espionage is, and LSP and Salvage Factors mean business.
+It is also learnt that the informant on Feri “com-mitted suicide” - a police investigation is underway, but it shows what a high stakes game corporate espionage is, and LSP and Salvage Factors mean business.

 The characters are asked to stay on.
 They are given a choice of roles.
 One is to crew the Survey Scout to conduct